maxim-zhao/psrp/README.md

 Changing the menu dimensions is far from trivial.
 In order to act like overlapping windows, the game caches the tilemap data from under each one as it is drawn, and then restores it.
 This is done using fixed RAM areas, rather than some kind of stack, and these areas need to overlap (due to RAM restrictions), so we need to ensure only windows which are never used at the same time overlap in memory.

-One future enhancement may be to take the menus which currently "double-space" entries (often with wrapping), like the items menu, and make them twice as wide and half as high.
-This will require a great deal of rearranging the screen and RAM positions, and may increase RAM pressure.

 ### bitmap_decode

 In order to free up space in the ROM, we re-encode some of the graphics (tile) data with a more efficient (but slower) compression method - namely, the algorithm used in Phantasy Star Gaiden.
 We first decode the data using bitmap_decode, which puts it into the raw VRAM tile format, and then re-encode it using BMP2Tile.